yujinakayama/rspec-monorepo-prototype/rspec-mocks/features/README.md

 ## Test Doubles

 A test double is an object that stands in for another object in your system during a code example.
-Use the `double` method, passing in an optional identifier, to create one:
+Use the `double` method to create one:

-    book = double("book")
+    double_account = double("Account")

-Most of the time you will want some confidence that your doubles resemble an existing object in your system.
-Verifying doubles are provided for this purpose.
-If the existing object is available, they will prevent you from adding stubs and expectations for methods that do not exist or that have an invalid number of parameters.

-    book = instance_double("Book", :pages => 250)

-Verifying doubles have some clever tricks to enable you to both test in isolation without your dependencies loaded while still being able to validate them against real objects.
+You can also use the `mock` and `stub` methods to create test doubles, however these methods are there for backward compatibility only and will likely be deprecated and then removed from future versions.

 ## Method Stubs